-Wellington City Council funding policy for Libraries is 90% rates funding (public good) and 10% charges (private good).
+Wellington City Council funding policy for Libraries is 95% rates funding (public good) and 5% charges (private good).

-The Wellington City Libraries staff are committed to:
+The Wellington City Libraries are committed to:

-- enabling people to achieve their goals through access to library resources
+- Enabling people to achieve their goals through access to library resources.

-- promoting and contributing to lifelong learning and enjoyment
+- Promoting and contributing to lifelong learning and enjoyment.

-- collecting and maintaining general and specialist library collections
+- Collecting and maintaining general and specialist library collections.

-- promoting Wellington City Libraries as a community focal point.
+- Promoting Wellington City Libraries as a community focal point.

-Purpose of the Charter
+Purpose Of The Charter